 Just a traipse over the road from the hotels near Merrion Square Dublin is another of Dublin’s beautiful political buildings.
-The Government Buildings is a large Edwardian structure that opened in the 1920’s and is home to the offices of State including the Office of the Attorney General, the Department of Taoiseach, the Department of Finance and the Council Chamber.
-Tours of this grand building are available on Staurdays only beginning at 10.30am and continuing every hour on the half hour until 1.30pm.
+The Government Buildings is a large Edwardian structure that opened in the 1920s and is home to the offices of State including the Office of the Attorney General, the Department of Taoiseach, the Department of Finance and the Council Chamber.
+Tours of this grand building are available on Saturdays only beginning at 10.30am and continuing every hour on the half-hour until 1.30pm.
 Each guided tour lasts 40 minutes with visits to the Department of Taoiseach and the Council Chamber as well as many others and admission is completely free.

 Once you have explored the political side of Dublin, you can wander to Merrion Square and enjoy a stroll through the beautiful gardens.
 There is an Oscar Wilde statue situated in the square in homage to the great writer and, just a stone’s throw away from Merrion Square lies Oscar Wilde’s childhood home which has been completely renovated to the standard that it would have been during his childhood.
 Not only can students from America and Ireland study in the house but it is also open to those who love and admire Wilde and his plays, novels, poems and essays.
 It is deemed an incredibly important part of Dublin’s heritage and it is a great place to tick off your list while visiting the city.